Psalms 152–155

-Psalms 152 to 155 are additional Psalms found in two Syriac biblical manuscripts to date and several manuscripts of Elijah of Anbar's "Book of Discipline", first identified by the orientalist librarian Giuseppe Simone Assemani in 1759.
+Psalms 152 to 155 are additional Psalms found in two Syriac biblical manuscripts and several manuscripts of Elijah of Anbar's "Book of Discipline", first identified by the orientalist librarian Giuseppe Simone Assemani in 1759.
 Together with Psalm 151 they are also called the Five Apocryphal Psalms of David or the "Five Syriac Psalms".
+In addition to Psalm 151, Psalms 154-155 were found in the Dead Sea Scrolls in 11QPsa, though 151-155 all were likely composed in Hebrew.

 Psalms 152-155

 Psalm 152

 "Spoken by David when he was contending with the lion and the wolf which took a sheep from his flock."
 This text has survived only in Syriac although the original language may have been Hebrew.
 The text has six verses, the tone is non-rabbinical, and it was probably composed in Israel during the Hellenistic period (c.
 323–31 BC).

 Psalm 153

 "Spoken by David when returning thanks to God, who had delivered him from the lion and the wolf and he had slain both of them."
 This text has survived only in Syriac.
 Date and provenance are like Psalm 152.
 It is listed as the fifth of the apocryphal psalms by Wright.